n8n-io/n8n-docs/docs/integrations/creating-nodes/plan/choose-node-method.md

     * Any node that needs to transform incoming data.
     * If you want to use full versioning.
 Refer to [Node versioning](/integrations/creating-nodes/build/node-versioning/) for more information on types of versioning.

 The main difference between the declarative and programmatic styles is how they handle incoming data and build API requests.
 The programmatic style requires an `execute()` method, which reads incoming data and parameters, then builds a request.
-The declarative style handles this using the `routing` key in the `properties` object.
+The declarative style handles this using the `routing` key in the `operations` object.
+Refer to [Node base file](/integrations/creating-nodes/reference/node-base-files/) for more information on node parameters and the `execute()` method.

 Compare these code snippets.
 This example creates a simplified version of the SendGrid integration, called "FriendGrid."
 The following code snippets aren't complete: they emphasize the differences in the node building styles.